Global-in-time Semiclassical Regularity for the Hartree-Fock Equation: Introduction and Main Result

 for $q\in [2, \infty)$, and with moments of order strictly larger than $\frac{3}{1-a}\(n+a+1\)$ bounded uniformly in $\hbar$.
 Then

 uniformly in $\hbar\in(0,1)$. \end{theorem} Notice that Theorem~\ref{thm:prop-reg-grad} extends to arbitrarily long times the local-in-time theory studied in~\cite[Theorem~3.1]{chong_many-body_2021} for $a\in(0,\frac12)$.
-As a corollary, Theorem~\ref{thm:prop-reg-grad} entails the global-in-time derivation of the Hartree-Fock and the Vlasov equations from the many-body Schr\"{o}dinger equation in the mean-field regime for mixed states, thus extending from local to global-in-time Theorem~3.2 and Theorem~3.3 in~\cite{chong_many-body_2021}.
+As a corollary, Theorem~\ref{thm:prop-reg-grad} entails the global-in-time derivation of the Hartree--Fock and the Vlasov equations from the many-body Schr\"{o}dinger equation in the mean-field regime for mixed states, thus extending from local to global-in-time Theorem~3.2 and Theorem~3.3 in~\cite{chong_many-body_2021}.
 The crucial regularity conditions needed to perform the joint mean-field and semiclassical limit in~\cite{chong_many-body_2021} when $a \in (0,\frac12)$ are indeed of the form~\eqref{eq:regu_op} with $q > \frac{6}{1+2a}$ (take $p=2$ and $q=q_1$ in the beginning of~\cite[Section~10.1]{chong_many-body_2021}).

-As in \cite{lafleche_propagation_2019, lafleche_global_2021}, the key ingredient to getting long-time estimates in this paper is the use of quantum moments, used to bound the semiclassical weighted Lebesgue norms.
-In this paper, we prove the global-in-time propagation of quantum moments for the solution of the Hartree-Fock equation~\eqref{eq:HF} when $a\in(0,\frac45]$ and show that if $a\in(0,\frac12)$ then the global-in-time bound on the moments, combined with a Gr\"{o}nwall-type argument, proves the propagation of regularity in weighted semiclassical Sobolev spaces, uniformly in $\hbar$.
+As in \cite{lafleche_propagation_2019, lafleche_global_2021}, the key ingredient to getting long-time estimates in this work is the usage of quantum moments, used to bound the semiclassical weighted Lebesgue norms.
+In this paper, we prove the global-in-time propagation of quantum moments for the solution of the Hartree--Fock equation~\eqref{eq:HF} when $a\in(0,\frac45]$ and show that if $a\in(0,\frac12)$ then the global-in-time bound on the moments, combined with a Gr\"{o}nwall-type argument, proves the uniformly-in-$\hbar$ propagation of regularity in weighted semiclassical Sobolev spaces.

-The paper is structured as follows: in Section~\ref{sec:prop-moments}, we recall the result obtained in~\cite{lafleche_propagation_2019} about the global-in-time propagation of quantum moments for the Hartree equation when $a\in(0,\frac45]$ and extend it to solutions of the Hartree-Fock equation~\eqref{eq:HF}, while Section~\ref{sec:proof} is devoted to the proof of Theorem~\ref{thm:prop-reg-grad}.
+The paper is structured as follows: in Section~\ref{sec:prop-moments}, we recall the result obtained in~\cite{lafleche_propagation_2019} about the global-in-time propagation of quantum moments for the Hartree equation when $a\in(0,\frac45]$ and extend it to solutions of the Hartree--Fock equation~\eqref{eq:HF}, while Section~\ref{sec:proof} is devoted to the proof of Theorem~\ref{thm:prop-reg-grad}.